How to Grow and Care for Swiss Cheese Plants (Monstera)

 If you want, you can use my lazy method, or you can go the more technically appropriate route.
 This involves cutting a leaf with a node attached and planting it in soil.

-The node is the bit where the stalk (petiole) meets the stem of the parent plant.
+The node is the bit where the stalk (petiole) meets the stem of the parent.
 If you see multiple leaves emerging from one spot, that’s a node.
-If you cut above this, you won’t be able to grow roots – whether in soil or water.
-Cut a few inches below a node, and you’ll be good.

-Insert the cutting into a soilless potting medium meant for starting seeds.
-Keep the medium moist but not wet, and place the cutting where it will receive lots of indirect sunlight.
-Six hours or more is ideal.
+Insert the cutting into a soilless seed-starting medium.
+Keep the medium moist but not wet, and in indirect sunlight.

 Transplanting

-If you decide to buy a started plant, you can leave it in the container it came in (assuming it has drainage holes, a quality potting medium, and isn’t pot-bound) or you can transplant it into a new container.
+If you buy a plant, you can leave it in the container it came in, assuming it has drainage holes, a quality potting medium, and isn’t pot-bound, or you can transplant it into a new container.

-Before you move your new monstera, prep the container first.
-Fill the bottom of the container with a bit of all-purpose potting soil.
+Fill the bottom of the container with a handful of all-purpose potting soil.
 There should be enough at the base that the plant will sit at the same height that it was before.

-Squeeze the sides of the plastic container that the plant came in and gently tug the whole thing out by the stem.
+Squeeze the sides of the plastic container that the plant came in and gently tug the root ball out by the stem.
 Gently loosen the roots and knock away some of the soil.

 Place it in the prepared container and fill it in with potting soil.
 Give it a good soak.